reflectoring/reflectoring.github.io/_posts/2020-07-27-aws-localstack.md

 Simply put, **LocalStack is an open-source mock of the real AWS services.
 It provides a testing environment on our local machine with the same APIs as the real AWS services.** We switch to using the real AWS services only in the integration environment and beyond.

+**If you like to learn about deploying a production-ready Spring Boot application to AWS, have a look at the [Stratospheric book](https://stratospheric.dev)!**

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/localstack" %}

 ## Why Use LocalStack?
 The method of temporarily using dummy (or mock, fake, proxy) objects in place of actual ones is a popular way of running tests for applications with external dependencies.
 Most appropriately, these dummies are called [test doubles](http://xunitpatterns.com/Test%20Double.html).